Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 - Since the tester loads the test parameters from a URL, the test parameters can be varied independently without having to re-compile the code.
 - Since each test paramer defines the URL to submit trip requests to, production and dev environments can be tested at the same time.

-One way to verify that the test ran successfully is to query the trip summaries in the `TripFact` table for the number of entries after the test ran:
+One way to verify that the test ran successfully is to query the trip summaries in the `TripFact` table for the number of entries after the test runs:
 ```sql
 SELECT * FROM dbo.TripFact
 ```